2018 Cheez-It Bowl: Aftermath and reactions

 Over the course of the game, the teams combined to throw nine interceptions, leading to the use of the nickname Cheez-INT Bowl live on air by ESPN and by analysts after the game.
 Six of the nine interceptions came in the first half; this alone tied the standing Cheez-It Bowl record for interceptions in a game, set when Arizona and New Mexico combined for six in the 1997 Insight.com Bowl.
 It tied the 1982 Liberty Bowl for third-most interceptions in a bowl game, behind only the 1968 Sun Bowl (12 interceptions) and the 1942 Orange Bowl (10).

-SB Nation called the game "one of the most beautifully hideous bowls ever", Business Insider called it "an absolute calamity" and an "absolute disaster of a football game", and Golf Digest called it "the best-worst bowl game ever".
+Sam Cooper of Yahoo!
+Sports called the game's events "hilarious" and "absurd", Jason Kirk of SB Nation called the game "one of the most beautifully hideous bowls ever", Meredith Cash of Business Insider called it "an absolute calamity" and an "absolute disaster of a football game", and Coleman Bentley of Golf Digest called it "the best-worst bowl game ever".

 TCU running back Sewo Olonilua was named offensive most valuable player (MVP), and California safety Jaylinn Hawkins was named defensive MVP.
 Hawkins set a Cheez-It Bowl record with three interceptions.